munificent/craftinginterpreters/book/introduction.md

 you aren't that familiar with Java, don't freak out.
 I try to stick to a fairly minimal subset of it.
 I use the diamond operator from Java 7 to make things a little more terse, but that's about it as far as "advanced" features go.
-If you know another object-oriented language like C# or C++, you can muddle through.
+If you know another object-oriented language, like C# or C++, you can muddle through.

 By the end of part II, we'll have a simple, readable implementation.
-What we won't have is a *fast* one.
-It also takes advantage of the Java virtual machine's own runtime facilities.
+It's not very fast, but it's correct.
+However, it work by taking advantage of the Java virtual machine's own runtime facilities.
 We want to learn how Java *itself* implements those things.

 ## The Second Interpreter